+The first aspect in today’s list of differences between B2B and B2C is the target audience.
 The audiences of B2C are individual consumers who buy products and services for personal purposes.
-The consumers are everyday people who categorize into various segments.
+The consumers are everyday people who are categorized into various segments.
 They are end customers and do not use purchased items for any other productions for sales purposes later.

 The audience of B2B is more narrow and significant than B2C’s counterparts.
-Firms in all sizes, including SMEs (small and medium enterprises), or organizations purchase products, not for immediate usage.
-Instead, they use for business or internal purposes.
+Firms of all sizes, including SMEs (small and medium enterprises) or organizations, purchase products not for immediate usage.
+Instead, they are used for business or internal purposes.
 B2B commonly has higher-value customers than B2C because its products and services are larger and more complex.

-One of the most obvious examples distinguishes target audience of these two forms of business - You go to a Mercedes Benz branch to buy a car, then you are B2C customers, Mercedes Benz is a B2C company.
+One of the most obvious examples distinguishes the target audience of these two forms of business - You go to a Mercedes Benz branch to buy a car, then you are a B2C customer, and Mercedes Benz is a B2C company.
 You set up a book store and go to the publishers to purchase the books; you are a B2B customer.

 In B2B, marketers have to deal with multiple distinct target groups/personas within a single enterprise.
-B2B business doers must keep in mind that there will be many people involved in the purchasing process, so the process is more complicated than B2C one.
-Depending on the type of purchases, the final purchasing is influenced by a decision-making group that can include members from technical, business, financial, and operational departments.
+B2B business doers must keep in mind that there will be many people involved in the purchasing process, so the process is more complicated than the B2C one.
+Depending on the type of purchase, the final purchase is influenced by a decision-making group that can include members from technical, business, financial, and operational departments.

 For example, the purchasing manager of a car manufacturer might need to consult with the finance, engineering, and sales team before deciding to purchase components from a supplier.
 The purchase with significant capital may require authorization from the board level.